Opened for new (English friendly) professional adventures

 A new path

-So I’ve been pondering and making an IKIGAI…
+Also, I’ve been pondering and making an IKIGAI…

 So hey, give me sign, let’s work together.